urosselet/flexmain/Readme.md

 > Installing dependencies packages in `PredictionIO-0.11.0-incubating/vendors`

-After building a distribution, never rebuild with diffirent version in the same directory, you'll need to start with a fresh version of PredictionIO framework
+After building a distribution, never rebuild with different version in the same directory, you'll need to start with a fresh copy of PredictionIO framework

 	wget http://d3kbcqa49mib13.cloudfront.net/spark-1.6.3-bin-hadoop2.6.tgz